axonivy-market/azure-servicebus-connector/azure-servicebus-connector-product/README.md

 ## Usage

+The connector currently supports connecting with a `connectionString` or with the `fullyQualifiedName` and a `DefaultAzureCredentialBuilder`.
+Both values can be configured for every configuration.
+If you want to share this configuration between multiple queues or topics, it is a good idea to create a base configuration and `iherit` from it in other places.
+Please see the Azure documentation for a description of these methods.

 The connector provides simple send and receive methods and automatically creates senders and receivers based on global variables configuration.

 If any special configuration is needed, please implement an `AzureServiceBusSenderSupplier` which creates a sender or an `AzureServiceBusReceiverSupplier` which creates a receiver.
+You might want to look into the `AzureServiceBusService` to see how this is done.
 Senders and receivers created in by Suppliers are identified by a configuration name and will be cached and re-used in the same way as their simple counterparts.
 To create a specific processor, you should extend the provided `AzureServiceBusStartEventBean`